 - Quiet study space in the Roy Lamson Conference Room (with an LCD screen and laptop connectors) and a small study room on the mezzanine

 - More information about Lewis Music’s study space

-- The Bakalar Listening Center, on the library’s mezzanine, features listening carrels with compact disc players, turntables, cassette tape decks, VCRs, laserdisc, and DVD players.
+- The Bakalar Listening Center, on the library’s mezzanine, features a listening carrel with compact disc players, turntables, cassette tape decks, VCRs, laserdisc, and DVD players.

-- A group viewing/listening room is equipped with a VCR, laserdisc, and DVD players.
+- Group viewing/listening room equipped with VCR, laserdisc, and DVD players.

-- Users may play through music scores at digital pianos on the first floor and mezzanine.
+- Digital pianos on main floor and mezzanine.

 - Subjects range from medieval chant to hip hop – and much in between!